-After all, walking more can help lead to serious weight loss.
+After all, walking more can help lead to a healthier lifestyle.

 How to pick the best walking shoe

 When you’re walking, the critical muscles and tendons around the ankle require the most support.
 The peroneal tendons (on the outside of the ankle) help stabilize the ankle and prevent the foot from "rolling in" on uneven surfaces, said Illinois Bone & Joint Institute surgeon Dr. Anand Vora.

 “Women especially want to be sure to accommodate the forefoot (the toe area) and to stabilize the hindfoot and ankle with secure lacing,” Vora noted.